Ekusu1/sao-hr-guide/README.md

 - Chest List
 - Event List with rewards
 - Monster List
+- Monster List drops
 - export function

+PS: I'm working on all of the list so they are not complete, infact a lot is missing.

 ## Planned Features

 - Craftsmen List
-- Monster List drops
-- filter for the lists
+- filter for the lists (not working yet)